An unprecedented Facebook video by Assad’s cousin points to rift in Syria’s ruling family

 Others say that intensifying rivalry within the Assad clan over control of the country’s rapidly dwindling resources has fueled intrafamily tensions, notably long-standing animosity between Makhlouf and Assad’s wife, Asma, who runs a rival charitable organization.

+Makhlouf represents a hard-line wing of the family, which favors using military force to crush government opponents and frowns on women playing a prominent role, as Asma does, said Barabandi.

+That would also put him at odds with Russia, which has been trying to persuade Assad to make political compromises to end the war.
+Numerous unconfirmed reports in local media have said Russia was behind the push to investigate Makhlouf’s companies, perhaps with a view to recovering some of its own expenditures on Syria.

-Yet others say Makhlouf’s legendary wealth is at risk of compromising Assad, and perhaps even turning him into a rival.
-One of his sons, Mohammed, boasted last year of his lavish lifestyle in promotions in newspapers around the world, including photographs showing him aboard his private jet.
+Yet others say Makhlouf’s legendary wealth is at risk of compromising Assad, potentially even turning the cousin into a rival.
+One of Makhlouf’s sons, Mohammad, boasted last year of his lavish lifestyle in promotions in newspapers around the world, including photographs showing him aboard his private jet.

+At a time when more than 80 percent of Syrians live below the poverty line, prices are spiking and the currency has collapsed, the Makhloufs’ conspicuous consumption risked reigniting opposition to the government, said another diplomat who monitors Syria.

-Makhlouf had been an early target of the protesters who took to the streets during the anti-Assad uprising in 2011, singling out the mighty Syriatel as a symbol of the corruption and nepotism they were denouncing.
+Makhlouf had been an early target of the protesters who took to the streets during the anti-Assad uprising in 2011 and singled out the mighty Syriatel as a symbol of the corruption and nepotism they were denouncing.
 Makhlouf subsequently announced that he would step aside from business life and focus on charitable works.
 He nonetheless retained a significant stake in Syriatel, continued to operate other businesses and launched a militia called Bustan, after the name of his charitable foundation.

-At a time when over 80 percent of Syrians live below the poverty line, prices are spiking and currency has collapsed, the Makhloufs’ conspicuous consumption risks fueling resentment of the government, said another diplomat who monitors Syria.
+Makhlouf said in the video that he retreated from the public eye to avoid becoming a “burden” on Assad.
+This was one of several references Makhlouf made to his desire not to burden or embarrass the president, and they seemed to imply that he has the potential to do so.
+He also offered pointed reminders of the extensive patronage network he operates, employing thousands of Syrians in his companies and distributing aid to the families of those who have died fighting for the family over the past nine years.

 Above all, however, the dire state of Syria’s economy appears to have added urgency to the need for Assad to raise cash, said the diplomat, who likewise spoke on the condition of anonymity.